lrc-se/aoc-2021/README.md

 ### Day 4 (C#)

 OK, starting to get a bit more complicated.
 Arrays, dictionaries and records to the rescue!
+*__Update:__ Made some performance improvements to the input parsing, which was extremely slow in comparison to the actual solutions.
+It still is, and it's not very pretty, but at least it's noticeably faster than it used to be.*

 This day also revealed a weakness in the base code since the input had two different parts, which has since been addressed.